schmittberger/windows/README.md

 driveAlias('x', folder)                  // alias a folder to `X:\` driveAlias('x')                          // remove aliased `X:\` folderdrive driveAlias()                             // list all aliased drives

-runnable(['myCLI.js',...],function(r){   // for each js file given a %name%.cmd will be 'NPMGLOBALBIN/myCLI.cmd created'       // create in the npm global bin directory that
-    // or                                // will launch the given js file. npm's globalBin 'Could not find myCLI.js'              // is added to PATH by default on installation });

 associations('.js'. 'jscript')           // add or change extension to type map associations('.js')                      // retrieve type